spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ---
 title: "Deploy Edge Cluster"
 metaTitle: "Deploy Edge Cluster on VMWare VMs"
-metaDescription: "Learn how to use the Edge installer ISO image to prepare Edge hosts, create a cluster profile using the provider image, and deploy a cluster on those Edge hosts."
+metaDescription: "Learn how to deploy an Edge host using VMware as the deployment platform.
+You will learn how to use the Edge Installer ISO, create a cluster profile, and deploy a Kubernetes cluster to the Edge host on VMware."
 icon: ""
 hideToC: false
 fullWidth: false